Dynamical disequilibrium in dwarf galaxies: rethinking gas dynamics, rotation curves, and dark matter inference: Conclusions

 \section{Conclusions}

 We have used the currently available highest resolution, largest boxsize COLIBRE cosmological hydrodynamical simulations (i.e. a $25 ~\mathrm{cMpc}$ box at $\sim 10^{5}~\mathrm{M_\odot}$ particle resolution) to quantify departures from hydrodynamical and centrifugal equilibrium in the gas discs of dwarf galaxies, defined as systems with virial mass in the range $10^{10.75}<M_\mathrm{200c}/\mathrm{M}_\odot<10^{11}$.
 By evaluating the full Eulerian acceleration balance locally in warped midplane frames, we have assessed -- for the first time on a large simulated sample -- the spatial and radial prevalence of disequilibrium physics, and its implications for rotation-curve-based mass inference.
 We carried out our entire analysis for both the thermal and hybrid AGN feedback models and found no substantial differences affecting our conclusions; for clarity, we have presented only results from the fiducial thermal runs throughout.
 Our main conclusions are as follows: \begin{enumerate} \item Disequilibrium is ubiquitous.
 Across our sample, both the full equilibrium model (Equation~(\ref{eq:EquilibriumModel})) and the naïve centrifugal balance assumption (Equation~(\ref{eq:NaiveModel})) frequently fail to recover the true circular velocity, with typical fractional deviations of $\geq 10$~per~cent.
-The inner few kiloparsecs, which provide the greatest leverage for dark matter profile constraints, are also the most strongly perturbed with fractional deviations typically much greater than $10$~per~cent. \item Related to the first point, more complete fluid models do not guarantee improved mass recovery.
+The inner few kiloparsecs, which provide the greatest leverage for dark matter profile constraints, are also the most strongly perturbed with fractional deviations typically much greater than $10$~per~cent.
+In particular, we find a population-wide tendency for the rotational velocity to systematically underestimate the true circular velocity in the inner disc, while a minority of regions exhibit the opposite bias; this bidirectional scatter can naturally result in a wide diversity of inferred inner rotation-curve shapes, including both cored and centrally concentrated profiles. \item Related to the first point, more complete fluid models do not guarantee improved mass recovery.
 Even when including pressure-gradient and convective terms, equilibrium-based reconstructions often perform worse than the simple assumption of $v_\phi = v_c$.
 This reflects the fact that unobservable time-dependent terms limit the validity of analytic corrections.
 Understanding the dynamical state of the system should have higher priority than attempting corrections to the rotation curve. \item Three physical drivers account for most strong disequilibria.
 Stellar feedback, self-gravitating gas clumps, and AGN energy injection collectively explain $\approx 85$~per~cent of the gas mass in extreme disequilibrium ($|\varepsilon| > 1$), often acting in concert.
 Large-scale gravitational asymmetries provide a persistent structural background that modulates and sustains these perturbations, and might also explain some residual mass unaccounted for by these three processes, especially in the $0.2 <|\varepsilon| < 1$ regime (mild disequilibrium). \item A physically grounded classification of rotation-curve reliability is possible.
 Using residual-based metrics linking centrifugal and hydrodynamical equilibrium, we identify three dynamical classes -- coherent rotators, perturbed rotators, and slow/erratic rotators -- which differ primarily in gas dynamics, not underlying potential shapes.
 Population trends at a class level in structural- and feedback-related properties reveal that recent feedback activity, gas vertical thickness and total H\textsc{i} mass are powerful indicators of the galaxy's dynamical state, albeit for a sample `unrealistically' selected in a narrow halo mass range. \end{enumerate}